golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/qc3/datadiary2.md

   * tdu: `"Treatment" NOT IN ('Rx Burn','Rx Burn - High Priority','No Understory Burn')`
     * Include only planned treatments other than Rx burn from this dataset per USFS Eldorado National Forest GIS specialist.
 'No understory burn' indicates areas not planned for treatment in the Trestle Project and are therefore also filtered out.
   * tbo: Not applicable, dataset shows all planned understory prescribed burns.
 Use this set for understory prescribed fire instead of `tdu`.
-  * cp819: Not applicable, this data includes only the fire perimeter on Aug.
-19 as reported by the U.S. Forest Service.

 * Run QGIS function `Fix geometries` on all layers saving as `.gpkg` files with naming convention `fx-[abbreviation]`.